My Memphis, Tennessee Travel Guide

-I am adding addresses, prices, and hours to this list for some attractions.
+I'm adding addresses, prices, and hours to this list for some attractions.
 Somethings are subject to change.
 Make sure that you check out the website listed for these places for more information.

-So, let's go exploring the city of Memphis, TN with today's travel guide:
+So, let's go exploring the city of Memphis, TN with today's travel guide!

-My Favorite Things To Do In Memphis
+What To Do In Memphis

 Here are some of the awesome things I have done time and time again that I love doing: